lscuquejo/Questions-And-Answers/README.md

 3 Why would you create a parent class?

-A: You would want to create a parent class when you know you will use a Class as a model for others classes.
+A: You would want to create a parent class when you know you will use a Class as a "model" for others classes.

 4 What is Encapsulation?